zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 5.4 — Conflict as Dissonance

 Political conflict is not evil.
-It is dissonance—rhythms that do not (yet) harmonize.
+It is dissonance, rhythms that do not (yet) harmonize.
 The question is not whether conflict will occur but how it will be metabolized.

 ### DISSONANCE TYPES

 **SURFACE DISSONANCE:**
-Disagreement about implementation—how to do what everyone agrees should be done.
+Disagreement about implementation, how to do what everyone agrees should be done.
 *Resolution approach:* Deliberation, experimentation, compromise.

 **STRUCTURAL DISSONANCE:**
-Disagreement about priorities—which among good things should take precedence.
+Disagreement about priorities, which among good things should take precedence.
 *Resolution approach:* Dialogue about values, trade-off analysis, negotiation.

 **IDENTITY DISSONANCE:**
-Disagreement about who belongs—who counts, whose voice matters.
+Disagreement about who belongs, who counts, whose voice matters.
 *Resolution approach:* Deep listening, boundary examination, inclusion work.

 **FOUNDATIONAL DISSONANCE:**
-Disagreement about premises—fundamentally different worldviews.
+Disagreement about premises, fundamentally different worldviews.
 *Resolution approach:* Long-term dialogue, parallel structures, or separation.

 ### DISSONANCE PROCESSING